Khoiriati/Khoiriati/README.md

 # Hi, everyone!

 My name is Siti Khoiriati.
-I’m currently learning at Sriwijaya State Polytechnic majoring in management informatics.
 My focus is to become a web developer.

 <p align="left">